mark-summerfield/uxf/rs/README.md

   output UXF files (optionally gzip compressed; optionally replacing imports and dropping unused ttypes).
 It can also compare two UXF files for equality or equivalence.
-(For a full diff, format the two files with the same options, and use a standard diff tool.)
+(For a full diff, format the two files with the same format options, and use a standard diff tool.)

 ## Changes

+- 0.24.0 Now correctly writes gzipped to .gz files (before it wrote nothing to these).
+- 0.23.0 Bug fixes.
+Improved error messages & testing.
 - 0.22.0 Bug fixes.
 Improved error messages & testing.
 - 0.21.0 Improved error messages & testing.
 - 0.20.0 _uxf_ now does linting and comparing; pretty printing complete.